Patient Services Department

 The Patient Services Department's (PSD) mission is to preserve the integrity of Laser Spine Institute through its devotion to patient outcomes, customer service, postoperative recovery and overall communication and support.

-These instructions are for endoscopic spine procedures only.
+These instructions are for decompression procedures only.
 Instructions vary for minimally invasive stabilization or RegenaDISC℠.

 Weeks One Through Two